 Your First Flight Lesson

-will be based on the ASA Private pilot Syllabus that we teach from.
+will be based on the Gleim Private pilot Syllabus that we teach from.
 The objectives of that lesson are for you to achieve basic control capability of the aircraft and begin to be comfortable operating the aircraft.
 Associated with that is learning the different checklists, capabilities of the aircraft, and parts of the aircraft.

 The lesson begins with your flight instructor introducing you to the lesson plan and explaining the different tasks that are completed before every flight, such as a weather briefing and a pre-flight.
 You will then discuss the forces that affect the aircraft and how you will be controlling them.
 Once you have completed your discussion you walk out to the airplane to learn how to conduct a pre-flight.